| November 27, 2004

 |

-to the interview and said we could take pictures tomorrow, but wouldn’t
+interview and said we could take pictures tomorrow, but wouldn’t let

-let Paul take even one photo while we were with him at the river.
+Paul take even one photo while we were with him at the river.
+The

 our 9am meeting.
 We finally gave up but learned later that he had